 Take a closer look at some planned giving resources that might be helpful to your planning.

 Making a provision in your will for the Foundation is a simple process.
-You can leave a specific asset, a percentage of your estate or the remainder of your estate after you have taken care of other beneficiaries.
+You can leave a specific asset or amount, a percentage of your estate or the remainder of your estate after you have taken care of other beneficiaries.
 Also, you may leave your bequest unrestricted or designate it for a specific use.
-The appropriate wording for making a gift depends upon the type of gift, state law and your own unique circumstances.
+The appropriate wording for making a gift depends upon the type of gift, state law, and your own unique circumstances.
 The following will provision is an example of how you may designate your gift.
 Consult an attorney to be sure you have a properly drafted legal document.

-I, [name], of [city, state, zip], give, devise and bequeath [percentage of estate remainder, written amount or description of property] to the Sigma Tau Gamma Foundation, a not-for-profit corporation with offices in Warrensburg, Missouri.
-This gift is made to help further the objectives and purposes of Sigma Tau Gamma.
+I, [name], of [city, state, zip], give, devise and bequeath [percentage of estate remainder, written amount or description of property] to the Sigma Tau Gamma Foundation.